There was only one thing Pakura hated more than not being in the loop.

 Pakura didn’t doubt for a second that she’d try to save Naruto without hesitation.
 No, the question was whether or not she even could save him.

-I could fend off some of Gaara’s sand with my flames… but it wouldn’t be enough.
-He is truly in his natural element here.
+I could fend off some of Gaara’s sand with my flames… but it wouldn’t be enough, he is in his natural element here.

 What the hell?